AstraZeneca-NGS/VarDictJava/Readme.md

 ./gradlew test --tests com.astrazeneca.vardict.integrationtests.IntegrationTest
 ```

+The results of the tests can be viewed in the `build/reports/tests/index.html` file.

 ##### User extension of testcases

 Each file in `testdata/intergationtestcases` directory represents a test case with input data and expected output